-Wide range of Applications: Various types of applications can be developed and run on .NET Core platforms such as Console, Desktop, Web, Mobile, Cloud, IoT, ML, Microservices, Gaming, etc…
+Wide Range of Applications: Various applications can be developed and run on .NET Core platforms such as Console, Desktop, Web, Mobile, Cloud, IoT, ML, Microservices, Gaming, etc…

 Support Multiple Languages: You can use C#, F#, and Visual Basic programming to develop .NET Core applications.
 You can use your favorite IDE, including Visual Studio 2017/2019, Visual Studio Code, Sublime Text, Vim, etc…

 Modular Architecture: .NET Core supports a modular architecture approach using NuGet Packages.
-There are different NuGet Packages available for various features that can be added to the .NET Core project as needed.
-Even though the .NET Core library is provided as a NuGet Package.
-In this way, the .NET Core application speed up the performance, reduce the memory footprint, and becomes easy to maintain.
+Different NuGet Packages are available for various features that can be added to the .NET Core project.
+Even though the .NET Core library is provided as a NuGet Package, in this way, the .NET Core application speeds up the performance, reduces the memory footprint, and becomes easy to maintain.

 CLI Tools: .NET Core includes CLI tools (Command Line Interface) for development and continuous integration.

-Flexible Deployment: .NET Core applications can be deploying user-wide or system-wide or with Docker Containers.
+Flexible Deployment: .NET Core applications can be deployed user-wide or system-wide or with Docker Containers.

-Compatibility: Compatible with .NET Framework and Mono APIs by using .NET Standard Specification.
+Compatibility: Compatible with .NET Framework and Mono APIs using .NET Standard Specification.